I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetinstanceinformation.md

 <p> </p>

 ## -remarks
 <p>Given a pointer to a minifilter instance, this routine returns information about the minifilter instance.
 The type of instance information returned is determined by the <i>InformationClass</i> parameter. </p>

-<p>Given a pointer to a minifilter instance, this routine returns information about the minifilter instance.
-The type of instance information returned is determined by the <i>InformationClass</i> parameter. </p>

 ## -requirements